UTNkar/documentation/content/ordsys/backend/_index.md

-+++
-title = "The back-end"
-date =  2021-07-08
-LastModifierDisplayName = "Albin Antti" LastModifierEmail = "albin_antti@hotmail.com"
+---
+title: "Back-End"
-weight = 30
+weight: 30
+chapter: true
-chapter = true
+bookCollapseSection: true
-+++

-# The back-end user interface

-These pages are about the back-end user interface, meant to be used by event managers to create users, create and activate/deactivate menu items and more.
+---

+The back-end user interface is designed for event managers to perform administrative tasks such as creating user accounts, managing menu items, and more.
+This interface provides tools for effectively managing events within the UTN system.

-For a walk-through of the technical aspects of the system, see the [technical](../technical/) page.
+For an in-depth understanding of the technical implementation and system structure, please refer to the [technical](../technical/) page, which offers a detailed walkthrough of the technical aspects of the system.